-The second table outlines the misstatements management has agreed to adjust.
+The second table outlines the misstatements that have been adjusted by management during the course of the audit.

 Unadjusted misstatements 2016/17 Comprehensive Income and Expenditure Statement Balance Sheet Dr (£'000) Cr (£'000) Dr (£'000) Cr (£'000) There are no unadjusted misstatements to report.